renovatebot/github-action/README.md

 1. [Self-Hosted Configuration Options](https://docs.renovatebot.com/self-hosted-configuration/)
 2. [Configuration Options](https://docs.renovatebot.com/configuration-options/)

-You must set the [`branchPrefix`](https://docs.renovatebot.com/configuration-options/#branchprefix) to a different value than the default!
+If you want to use the Mend Renovate app _and_ this `renovatebot/github-action`, then you must set the [`branchPrefix`](https://docs.renovatebot.com/configuration-options/#branchprefix) to a different value than the default!
 This prevents interference with the Mend Renovate app (app you can install into GitHub), or other apps.

-If you want to use this (?????What does `this` refer to in this sentence?????) with just the single configuration file, make sure to include the following two configuration lines.
+If you want to use a single configuration file, make sure to include the following two configuration lines.
 This disables the requirement of a configuration file for the repository and disables onboarding.

 ```js